Tearing Driven Reconnection: Energy Conversion Involving Firehose Kinetic Instabilities (2D Hybrid M\"obius Simulations): Discussion and Conclusion

-We find that the energy conversion is predominantly occuring during the tearing instability non-linear stage.
+We find that the energy conversion is predominantly occurring during the tearing instability non-linear stage.
 Globally, the magnetic energy continuously decreases, while the internal energy always increases, and the kinetic bulk speed energy increase before saturating due to the ouflows colliding.
 Regarding the conversion rates, the transfer of magnetic energy increases after the start of the non-linear tearing instability, and decreases after some point as the reconnection slows down.
 The heating follows a similar trend, but eventually increases again, which we attribute to the coalescence between two magnetic islands.

 We also estimated the local energy conversion evolution at different places within the current sheet.
 Around the X-points, there is nearly the same amount of magnetic energy going towards heating and bulk plasma outflow.
-We find that there is overall more heating occuring within the magnetic islands than around the X-points, which agrees with results from MHD simulations conducted by \citet{Birn_2005_energy_conversion_reconnection}.
-Regarding reconenction in a more general context, this implies that heating is not solely due to conversion in the vicinity of the X-point, but also ultimately linked to the jetting interaction with the rest of the plasma (e.g. collision with another structure).
-After some point, the coalescence between magnetic island also participates to plasma heating.
+We find that there is overall more heating occurring within the magnetic islands than around the X-points, which agrees with results from MHD simulations conducted by \citet{Birn_2005_energy_conversion_reconnection}.
+Regarding reconnection in a more general context, this implies that heating is not solely due to conversion in the vicinity of the X-point, but also ultimately linked to the jetting interaction with the rest of the plasma (e.g. collision with another structure).
+Previous studies have shown that the contraction of magnetic islands' \citep{Drake_2006_secondary_islands, Schoeffler_2011_firehose_tearing_islands_growth}, and more generally compressibility in plasma turbulence \citep{Adhikari_2025_Helmholtz_decomposition_PS}, become more effective when lowering the plasma beta.
+Therefore, the initial plasma beta might also have a significant influence on energy conversion during the non-linear tearing instability; further investigations would be required in order to evaluate this effect properly.
+We moreover show that, after some point, the coalescence between magnetic island also participates to plasma heating.